Kaedenn/stardew/README.md

 Note: Run `python savefile.py -h` for a more complete description of what can be done.

-You can specify your save file by name, filename, or path.
-For instance, I have a farm `Haven_316643857`.
-I can specify any of the following:
+You can specify your save file by name, name and ID, or path.
+For instance, with the farm `Haven_316643857`, you can specify any of the following:

 `python savefile.py Haven <arguments>`